d747d/tunneleverything.com/content/post3.md

 The first step is to create a tunnel in Cloudflare!
 This was all done with a free account which is wonderful.
 To create a tunnel I used the "dashboard" method instead of the cli by following [these](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) steps here.

 Then we need to install the cloudflared package on the server we want to expose through the tunnel.
 I was using Ubuntu Server 24.04 (Noble) which required a little configuration change to get the package working.
-Here were the steps I followed:
+Here were the steps I followed to install the cloudflared package:

 ```
 curl -fsSL https://pkg.cloudflare.com/cloudflare-main.gpg | sudo tee /usr/share/keyrings/cloudflare-main.gpg >/dev/null